ms1963/markdown/README.md

 - **Purpose:** Creates a task list.
 - **Parameters:**
-items: A slice of task descriptions.
+- `items`: A slice of task descriptions.
-completed: A slice of booleans indicating whether each task is completed.
+- `completed`: A slice of booleans indicating whether each task is completed.
 - **Results:** None.
 - **Example:**
 ```